sjoerdpijpers/Newsletter-signup/README.md

 # Newsletter-signup
-Newsletter signup project with mailchimp (mailchimp.com)
+Newsletter signup example project with mailchimp (mailchimp.com)

 How to run from terminal:
 1. Clone project on local machine.